 I’m always on the lookout for a relaxing stroll near the beach and this walkway right next to Manhattan Beach doesn’t get any better with views of million-dollar homes on one side and the sand and surf on the other.
-The bicycle path is actually part of the longer Marvin Braude Bike Trail that starts in Will Rogers State Beach in Pacific Palisades and ends in Torrance Beach.
+Take a bike ride on this 22-mile bike path that is actually part of the longer Marvin Braude Bike Trail and starts in Will Rogers State Beach in Pacific Palisades and ends in Torrance Beach.

 The lively center of Manhattan Beach is a great place to get a bite to eat or just walk around and take in the sights.
 Manhattan Beach Boulevard is the main thoroughfare, but make sure to take the less-crowded side streets to get a feel for what it would be like if you were lucky enough to live a few blocks from the beach.